|Birthname||James Lawrence Levine|

 |Timezone||EWT h4w (is war time)|

 |Astrology data||01°31' 19°27 Asc.
 17°52'|

 American pianist and conductor, a musical wunderkind.
 By age 32 he was the ultimate artistic director of New York's Metropolitan Opera, conducting more than 60 operas annually since his debut there in 1971.
 He was named principal conductor in 1973 and two years later, musical director.
-Heading a $70 million company keeps him working 24 hours a day, less the four hours he needs for sleep.
-His hectic schedule includes devising the Met's 200-plus performance calendar, deciding who will sing what and keeping temperamental stars happy, conducting rehearsals and performances, and acting as piano accompanist when divas such as Renata Scotto and Kathleen Battle do rehearsals.
-For this he makes some $1 million a year, with little time left in which to spend it.
+Heading a $70 million company kept him working 24 hours a day, less the four hours he needed for sleep.
+His hectic schedule included devising the Met's 200-plus performance calendar, deciding who will sing what and keeping temperamental stars happy, conducting rehearsals and performances, and acting as piano accompanist when divas such as Renata Scotto and Kathleen Battle did rehearsals.
+For this he made some $1 million a year, with little time left in which to spend it.

-Since 1971, his housemate in his luxury Manhattan co-op apartment has been Sue Thomson, a model and former oboist.
-Their steady relationship has done little to dim his reputation for having a voracious appetite for sexual variety.
-A self-described "marathon talker", he is heavy-set, standing less than 5' 10" and carrying over 200 lbs.
-He is able to unwind at times on his 41-acre farm in upstate New York and he finds time for his hobby of collecting dinosaur bones.
+Since 1971, his housemate in his luxury Manhattan co-op apartment was Sue Thomson, a model and former oboist.
+Their steady relationship did little to dim his reputation for having a voracious appetite for sexual variety.
+A self-described "marathon talker", he was heavy-set, standing less than 1.78 m (5 ft 10 in) and carrying over 91 kg (200 lb).
+He was able to unwind at times on his 41-acre farm in upstate New York and he found time for his hobby of collecting dinosaur bones.